A look at the Loveland Pass/I-70 area from "Cupid."

 The basement strata was vaulted or thrusted upwards, breaking & bending under the stresses, bowing over the top sediments.
 The 'hogbacks' along the far eastern edge of the Front Range are prime examples of this process.

 The geology of the Front Range was first noted and studied by the Hayden Surveys of the 1870's.
-Everything from white granite, sandstone, conglomerates, schist & gneiss etc. make up the muliple formations and what is known as the mineral belt.
-In one day, one could be climbing the red sandstone towers of Garden of the Gods west of Colordo Springs, drive through ancient tidal flats and subsequent shale deposits of the Pierre and Denver Formations, and be camping under the massive granite protrusions of 'Ships Prow' in the Longs Peak Cirque twenty miles west of Loveland by nightfall.
+Everything from white granite, sandstone, conglomerates, schist & gneiss etc. make up the multiple formations and what is known as the mineral belt.
+In one day, one could be climbing the red sandstone towers of Garden of the Gods west of Colorado Springs, drive through ancient tidal flats and subsequent shale deposits of the Pierre and Denver Formations, and be camping under the massive granite protrusions of 'Ships Prow' in the Longs Peak Cirque twenty miles west of Loveland by nightfall.

 Take a virtual FIELD TRIP throughout the Front Range.

 - Sandstone: Most sandstones as we know them are comprised of quartz, silica and feldspar.
 Sandstones are usually very colourful ranging from off-whites, browns, pinks, tan, reds, burnt sienna's to almost black.
 Sandstone is probably one of the biggest indicators of conditions that were marine or aquatic in origin but due to uplift, now straddles altitudes of several thousand feet.
 Deserts also make up a good percentage of where sandstone has or can be found.
 Sandstone, unlike granites, balsaltic or pumices is 'claystic' in nature.
-Meaning, the composition is cemented togther using typically, calcite (CaCO2- carbonate)or silica.
-Due to the composition of sandstone, it isn't always the most reliable medium for climbing (Indian Creek, Roxborobough State Park, Garden of the Gods, Red Rocks Anpitheater).
+Meaning, the composition is cemented togther using typically, calcite (CaCO2- carbonate) or silica.
+Due to the composition of sandstone, it isn't always the most reliable medium for climbing (Indian Creek, Roxborough State Park, Garden of the Gods, Red Rocks Ampitheater).

 - Shale: is also a sedimentary rock of clastic origins that usually entail mud and finer grained minerals the size of silt or even as fine as ash.
 Shale is characterized by it's even, laminar breaks as it's broken easily in sheets or layers.
-Clays are the most predominant matrix composing shale but due to inheitent mixtures of minerals, shales can take on hues ranging from tan, brown, black or green.
+Clays are the most predominant matrix composing shale but due to inherent mixtures of minerals, shales can take on hues ranging from tan, brown, black or green.
 Shale is the most common type of sedimentary rock and is also indicative of aquatic environments.

 - sedimentation: The tendency for particles in suspension (liquid) to settle out of the fluid in which they are entrained, and come to rest against a barrier is sedimentation.
 This is due to their motion through the fluid in response to the forces acting on them: these forces can be due to gravity or centrifugal acceleration.
 Settling is the falling of suspended particles through the liquid, whereas sedimentation is the termination of the settling process.